This and That and That

 She turned down the dairy products aisle.
 When they reached the milk, she opened the case and grabbed a gallon jug of 2%.

 “You know what,” said Evan, “I need some too.
-I use it in my coffee.
+For my coffee.
 I can go through a gallon pretty fast.
 Can you grab me one, please?”

 The woman did, and dropped it in the cart.